 Auto Coffee Grinding

-The first thing you’ll notice about the Breville Oracle is that it has a built in burr coffee grinder.
+The first thing you’ll notice about the Breville Oracle is that it is a coffee maker with a built in grinder.
 The grinder allows you to grind the same amount of coffee every time with a press of a button.
 This ensures consistent results while being to adjust your settings easily if the grind changes.

 Auto Coffee Tamping